nh-skp-FB0040 - Human Fibroblast (hFB)

 Culture Medium Dulbecco's Modified Eagle's Medium (DMEM) Low glucose with fetal bovine serum to a final concentration of 10%.

-Subculturing Enzymatic Dissociation: 1- Remove and discard the culture medium.
-2- Rinse the bottle three times with 1x PBS solution to remove remnants from cellular metabolism.
-3- Add 2.0 to 3.0 mL trypsin-EDTA solution to the flask.
-4- Observe the bottle under the inverted microscope until the cell layer is individualized and derelict (usually between 3 and 7 minutes).
-NOTE: In order to avoid the breakdown of the cells into clusters, the bottle should not be stirred until the effective action of the trypsin.
-The bottle can be placed at 37ºC (optimum trypsin temperature) to optimize the process.
-If, during the expected time, the cells are individualized but still adhered, the bottle can be shaken moderately against the palm of the hands or flat and smooth surface.
-5- Add complete growth medium in volume proportional to the previously placed trypsin solution (2.0-3.0 mL).
-6- Shake with the pipette the cell solution with trypsin and medium and transfer gently to a tube.
-7- Remove an aliquot for counting in Neubauer's chamber.
-8- Centrifuge the cell suspension.
-9- Subculture: Cultures can be established by centrifugation with subsequent resuspension at 4 - 6 x 10³ cells/cm².
+Subculturing Enzymatic Dissociation: 1.
+Remove and discard the culture medium.
+2. Rinse the flask three times with 1x PBS solution to remove residual metabolites and serum traces.
+3. Add 2.0 to 3.0 mL 0.125 % trypsin-EDTA solution to the flask.
+4. Observe the flask under an inverted microscope until the cell layer becomes individualized and detached (usually between 3 and 7 minutes).
+NOTE: To prevent cell clumping, do not agitate the flask until trypsin has effectively acted.
+The flask may be placed at 37ºC (optimum trypsin activity temperature) to optimize the process.
+If, within the expected time, the cells are individualized but still slightly adherent, the flask can be gently tapped against the palm of the hand or a flat, smooth surface.
+5. Add a volume of complete medium proportional to the trypsin volume (2.0–3.0 mL) to inactivate the enzyme.
+6. Gently pipette the suspension to ensure uniform cell distribution and enzyme neutralization, then transfer to a centrifuge tube.
+7. Remove an aliquot for cell counting.
+8. Centrifuge the cell suspension at 150 × g for 5-7 minutes.
+9. Subculture: After centrifugation, resuspend the cells in fresh growth medium and seed at a density of 4 - 6 x 10³ cells/cm².
 NOTE: For more information on enzymatic dissociation and cell subculture, see the 12th chapter of R. Ian Freshney's book Culture of Animal Cells, 6th edition, published by Alan R. Liss, N.Y., 2010.

 Subculturing Medium Renewal Every 2 to 3 days